 What is Nexus?

-Nexus determination is controlled by the U.S. Constitution under the Due Process Clause and the Commerce Clause.
-The Due Process Clause requires a definite link or minimum connection between the state and the person, property or transaction it seeks to tax.
-However, the Commerce Clause requires a higher level of connection.
-The Commerce Clause requires a substantial presence in a taxing state by the entity the state desires to tax.
+Nexus determination is primarily controlled by the U.S. Constitution, in which the Due Process Clause requires a definite link or minimal connection between a state and the entity it wants to tax, and the Commerce Clause requires substantial presence.

 Looking for more information on nexus?
 Check out the following resources: